NOAA-PMEL/PyFerret/README_pyferret_mac_homebrew.md

 At this point you are now where one would be if you had downloaded and extracted a prebuilt PyFerret tar file to the PyFerret installation directory.
-Run the `Finstall` script under the bin subdirectory of the PyFerret installation directory to create the ferret_paths scripts for setting environment variables needed by PyFerret.
+As described above, run the `Finstall` script under the bin subdirectory of this PyFerret installation directory to create the pyferret script as well as the ferret_paths scripts for setting environment variables needed by PyFerret; then be sure to "source" the appropriate ferret_paths script as needed.

 #### Testing